KireiOishi/KireiOishi/README.md

 ### 🌱 I’m currently learning
 - **Dart**: Practicing Dart to explore mobile and web app development, focusing on Flutter for cross-platform solutions.
-- Advanced JavaScript for modular frontend development (e.g., enhancing `patient-edit.js`).
+- Advanced JavaScript for modular frontend development
 - Best practices for API design and database optimization in PHP and MySQL.
-- Debugging techniques to resolve issues like undefined array keys or naming mismatches.

 ### 👯 I’m looking to collaborate on
 - Open-source healthcare applications, especially dental or medical systems.